|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The 15-minute prep time for this recipe does not reflect the preparation of the sweet pastry shell and creme patisserie.
-It's easiest to make those ingredients a day or so in advance of assembling the tart.
-You'll be glad you did, because the rest of the assembly is very easy—it only looks really fancy.
+The 15-minute prep time for this recipe does not reflect the preparation of the sweet pastry shell and crème patisserie.
+It's easiest to make those ingredients a day or so before assembling the tart.
+You'll be glad you did because the rest of the assembly is very easy—it only looks really fancy.
 It just requires a couple of hours to chill before serving.

 This tart is light and refreshing, perfect for a spring or summertime dessert.
 It complements any meal but tastes especially good on a warm day, served after grilled meats and vegetables.